BreloomBoom/graphingcalc/README.md

 DesmosFake++.py can graph relations and is more accurate than DesmosFake.py

-DesmosCalc.py can graph functions as well as its derivative and integral
+DesmosCalc.py can graph functions as well as its derivative and integral*

+*This is only if the function has a derivative AND integral